anthonyfullwood/Weather-Clone/README.md

 # Weather-Clone
-This project is a based on the default Apple Weather App.<br />
+This project is a based on the default IOS Weather App.<br />

 The technology stack used in this procject: <br />